Last Revised: March 1, 2018

 Each Active member must actively participate on a standing committee throughout the year.

 Members on any committee unable to fulfill their obligation must find a replacement and notify the committee chair.
-Should circumstances put you in jeopardy of not fulfilling your membership requirements, please notify Membership Chairs: Susan Foley or Priscilla Cronin
+Should circumstances put you in jeopardy of not fulfilling your membership requirements, please notify Membership Chairs: Priscilla Cronin or Mary Ann Politi

-Changes in personal information should be submitted to the Yearbook Chairperson: Jan Ward
+Changes in personal information should be submitted to the Membership Committee

 The Yearbook is for the sole use of members for club business.